 As newspapers were struggling to figure out the World Wide Web, I took a leap in 1998 and launched a science news and reference site called ExploreZone.com.
 In 1999 I sold it to Space.com and went to work for them as a writer, then editor.
 In 2004 I was the founding editor of Live Science, a sister to Space.com, and later became editor-in-chief of both sites.
 (Tidbit: Somewhere in there I appeared in 9 episodes of The Universe for the History Channel.)

 The web sites were bought in 2009, and eventually I became chief content officer of the company, Purch, overseeing content for several science, technology and business sites, including Laptop Mag, Tom’s Guide, Tom’s Hardware and Business News Daily.

 The creative urge never went away.
-Facts inform my fiction (I try to avoid the opposite), and in my blog, Sixty Seconds Smarter, I explain complex science stuff, concisely.
+Facts inform my fiction (I try to avoid the opposite), and in my latest writings on Medium I continue aiming to explain complex science and health stuff, concisely.